godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ***The Math***
 A Breaker's starting Move is the result of **4** + (**Size**×2) plus an additional **1** for every **five** Skill Levels (*not* Points) a Breaker has in the *Speed* skill trait.
 ## Company Traits
 Much like Breakers, the Company they are apart of has traits as well.
-Companies and Breakers will be explained more in Part 2.
+Companies and Breakers will be explained more in Part 2, but for now its important that you
 ### Wealth
 ### Morale
 ###